Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Methodological Transparency Reproducibility Appendix (META)

-\paragraph{Model Architecture (ExActModel).} ExActModel is a fully connected autoencoder–classifier network.
+\paragraph{Model Architecture } OhioT1DM Model is a fully connected autoencoder–classifier network.
 The encoder has four layers (256–128–64–32) with \texttt{Tanh} activations and dropout rates of 0.5, 0.3, and 0.3, respectively.
 The decoder mirrors this structure, and the classifier is a two-layer MLP (32–8–2) with \texttt{ReLU} and dropout (0.3).
 Training minimizes a weighted combination of reconstruction loss (MSE) and cross-entropy loss.